salt-formulas/salt-formulas/doc/source/develop/overview-reclass.rst

 parameter at single location.

-The 'soft' metadata
+The 'Soft' metadata
 ~~~~~~~~~~~~~~~~~~~

-Is the special key-value store in reclass called _param, this contains keys
+In reclass storage is a special dictionary called `_param`, which contains
-that are interpolated to the 'hard' metadata.
-These are parameters that are
+keys that are interpolated to the 'hard' metadata models.
+These soft
+parameters can be defaulted at system level or on cluster level and or changed
-attached at the node definition.
+at the node definition.
+With some modufications to formulas it will be also
+possible to have ETCD key-value store to replace or ammed the `_params`
+dictionary.

 .. code-block:: yaml